 Michael Brockers*, DT, LSU

 Brockers was one of the leaders of a group of future NFL defensive linemen at LSU.
-He was a disruptive force in 2011, totaling 54 tackles with 10 tackles for a loss, two sacks, one forced fumble and one blocked kick.
-Brockers didn't see a ton of action as a redshirt freshman last year, assembling only 25 tackles, one tackle for a loss and zero sacks.
+He was a disruptive force this year, totaling 54 tackles with 10 tackles for a loss, two sacks, one forced fumble and one blocked kick.
+Brockers didn't see a ton of action as a redshirt freshman in 2010, assembling only 25 tackles, one tackle for a loss and zero sacks.
 Brockers played well in both games against Alabama.
 In the National Championship game, he totaled seven tackles and a blocked kick.

-A well-rounded player, Brockers is fast and strong.
+There is no doubt that Brockers plays fast and strong.
 He could stay as a defensive tackle in a 4-3 defense or move to defensive end in a 3-4 set.
 Brockers has the length and a strong enough build to fit as a potential five-technique defensive end.
 Entering the NFL, Brockers is a tenacious run defender who needs more work on his pass-rushing moves.
 However, he has a high ceiling to develop into a good pass rusher.

 Devon Still, DE/DT, Penn State

 Still has good size, surprising speed and real power.
 He played Alabama tough early this season.
-In 2011, Still had 55 tackles with 17 tackles for a loss, 4.5 sacks, a pass batted away and a forced fumble.
+Still had 55 tackles with 17 tackles for a loss, 4.5 sacks, a pass batted away and a forced fumble in 2011.
 His last few games, especially against Ohio State and Wisconsin, were his worst showings of the year.

 8/21/11: Devon Still had a strong 2010 season with 10 tackles for a loss and four sacks.
 He saw frequent double teams, and still was a difference maker for Penn State.
 As a sophomore, Still had 5.5 tackles for a loss and two sacks.
 He has scheme flexibility and could fit a 3-4 or a 4-3 defense.